QUBIC VIII: Optical design and performance: Optical combiner

 \subsubsection{Mirror metrology}

 { }

 3D metrology on both TD mirrors was performed in a temperature-controlled room at the Sezione INFN machine workshop in Rome using a Poli Galaxy Diamond measuring machine with a ruby probe.
 Measurements were repeated over several days, testing both the mechanical stresses imposed by the rigid mounting structure and the capability of the machine to correctly map the surfaces in the presence of arbitrary tilts and displacements of the entire mirror surface.
-The data produced by this 3D metrology (ANSI and STP file types) were then used to check the manufactured mirror profiles against the 300 K nominal design.
-ANSYS R14.5\footnote{\url{https://www.ansys.com/}} software was used to model the contraction of the measured surfaces down to the cryogenic temperature of 1 K. This grid of cryogenic surface points were incorporated into the GRASP PO model of the TD optics and the performance of the manufactured combiner was tested against the ideal as-designed surfaces using the calculated WF (Section~\ref{subsubsec:modwindow}).
+The data produced by this 3D metrology (ANSI and STP file types) were then used to check the manufactured mirror profiles against the 300 K nominal design that were also described by a cloud of points in an STP file. \swname{ANSYS R14.5}\footnote{\url{https://www.ansys.com/}} software was used to model the contraction of the measured surfaces down to the cryogenic temperature of 1 K. This cloud of cryogenic surface points were incorporated into the \swname{GRASP} PO model of the TD optics and the performance of the manufactured combiner was tested against the ideal as-designed surfaces using the calculated WF (section~\ref{subsubsec:modwindow}).
 The ratio of the real to the nominal WF was $95\%$, satisfying the estimated requirements.

 The FI mirrors were measured by Media Lario\footnote{\url{https://www.medialario.com/}} with a Poli TCX coordinate measuring machine and followed the same pipeline of consistency checks that were developed for the TD.